PHPSocialNetwork/phpfastcache-bundle/README.md

 [![Code Climate](https://codeclimate.com/github/PHPSocialNetwork/phpfastcache-bundle/badges/gpa.svg)](https://codeclimate.com/github/PHPSocialNetwork/phpfastcache-bundle) [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/PHPSocialNetwork/phpfastcache-bundle/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/PHPSocialNetwork/phpfastcache-bundle/?branch=master) [![Build Status](https://travis-ci.org/PHPSocialNetwork/phpfastcache-bundle.svg?branch=master)](https://travis-ci.org/PHPSocialNetwork/phpfastcache-bundle) [![Latest Stable Version](http://img.shields.io/packagist/v/phpfastcache/phpfastcache-bundle.svg)](https://packagist.org/packages/phpfastcache/phpfastcache-bundle) [![Total Downloads](http://img.shields.io/packagist/dt/phpfastcache/phpfastcache-bundle.svg)](https://packagist.org/packages/phpfastcache/phpfastcache-bundle) [![Dependency Status](https://www.versioneye.com/php/phpfastcache:phpfastcache-bundle/badge.svg)](https://www.versioneye.com/php/phpfastcache:phpfastcache-bundle) [![License](https://img.shields.io/packagist/l/phpfastcache/phpfastcache-bundle.svg)](https://packagist.org/packages/phpfastcache/phpfastcache-bundle)
 # Symfony 3 PhpFastCache Bundle

+#### :warning: Please note that the V3 is a major (BC breaking) update of the PhpFastCache Bundle !
+> As of the V3 the bundle is **absolutely** not compatible with previous versions.u the smoothest migration possible.
+One of the biggest change is the Phpfastcache's dependency which is not set to the v7 which it not backward compatible at all.
+Also please note that the bundle is currently in development and under a massive code rewrite.
+:warning: The code of the v3 is NOT production or development ready ATM.

 #### :thumbsup: Step 1: Include phpFastCache Bundle in your project with composer: